acrolinx/acrolinx-coding-guidance/topics/mac-coding-guidelines.md

 This Objective-C guide aims to keep the code across all Objective-C files or projects consistent.
 It extends or emphasizes with examples some of the conventions mentioned in Apple's Cocoa Coding guidelines.
-Prerequisite for this guide is [Cocoa Coding Guidelines from Apple](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).
+Prerequisite for this guide is the [Cocoa Coding Guidelines from Apple](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

 ## Coding Conventions